UP polls: Theatre group stages plays in support of BJP in Maurya's constituency Sirathu | Politics

 - India

-As BJP's star campaigner and Uttar Pradesh Deputy Chief Minister Keshav Prasad Maurya canvasses across the state, a team of theatre artists streamlines his campaign back home in the Sirathu assembly seat, where he is locked in a contest against Samajwadi Party's Pallavi Patel.
+As Uttar Pradesh Deputy Chief Minister Keshav Prasad Maurya campaigns for the BJP across the state, a team of theatre artistes roots for him in the Sirathu assembly segment, where he is locked in a contest against Samajwadi Party nominee Pallavi Patel.

-Over a dozen artists of the theatre group from Delhi is staging street plays here to inform the public about the work done by the BJP government and Maurya.
+Over a dozen artistes of the theatre group from Delhi are staging street plays here to inform the public about the work done by the BJP government and Maurya.

-While the plays are enthralling local people, many refused to talk about their preferences in the high-decibel battle for the ballot here.

 ''When a street-play is about to begin, we start playing the 'dhapli' (a musical instrument) to draw the crowd to our show,'' Mohit Nirhaakhar, who heads the 'Parindey' group, told PTI.